Clutch (band): Early years and breakthrough: 1991–2003

-Clutch was formed in 1991 by bassist Dan Maines, drummer Jean-Paul Gaster, lead guitarist Tim Sult, and lead vocalist Roger Smalls in Germantown, Maryland.
+Clutch was formed in 1991 by bassist Dan Maines, drummer Jean-Paul Gaster, lead guitarist Tim Sult, and lead vocalist Neil Fallon in Germantown, Maryland.
 Before settling on the name Clutch, the band used the early names Glut Trip and Moral Minority.
 Smalls soon departed and was replaced by Neil Fallon, a longtime schoolmate of the other members at Seneca Valley High School.
 The band's name was chosen due to the band's interest in cars at the time, and it being a one-syllable name like many bands at the time, including Prong, who the band were fans of.

 The band quickly gained notice through constant touring.
 The 12" single Passive Restraints on the Earache label was Clutch's first commercial release, garnering attention from other labels.
 Their debut LP, Transnational Speedway League, was released through EastWest Records in 1993.
 It was followed by a self-titled album in May 1995 that gained Clutch mainstream exposure.
 However, shortly after its release, the band's A&R rep was fired from EastWest, resulting in all of the rep's acts, including Clutch, being dropped.
 The band moved to the larger Columbia label for the 1998 album The Elephant Riders.
 They followed it in 1999 with a self-released groove-based album Jam Room.

 The album Pure Rock Fury was released by Atlantic Records in 2001.
 The title track was initially released as the first single.
 The program director for North Carolina rock station WXQR (Rock 105), Brian Rickman, suggested that the label switch singles to another track from the album, "Careful with That Mic".
 Atlantic did so, and Clutch achieved a surprise hit single.
 The follow-up tracks, "Immortal" and "Open Up the Border", were also well received by American rock stations.
 In 2003 they issued Live at the Googolplex and the rarities record Slow Hole to China.